tshegomotlatle/EPI-USE-Recruiting-Exercise-2023/README.md

 ## Additional functionality
 - Logged in user can edit their profile, which includes username, name surname and password
 - Logged in user can have a profile picture asscoiated with their profile
+- Logging in as admin allows you to upload json files of registered and system data that wil be added to the database
+- Admin username: admin,  password: admin@123 to access this menu

 # Architectural Design
 ![My Image](images/14.png)